-Get ready to toast to her Majesty’s health, quaff an ale, and cheer for the jousting knight of your choice.
-We’re headed to the renaissance fair!
+Get ready to toast to Her Majesty’s health, quaff an ale, and cheer for the jousting knight of your choice.
+We’re headed to the Renaissance Fair!

 A Renaissance Fair, also known as a Renaissance Faire, Renaissance Festival, or Medieval Faire, is an event that aims to recreate and celebrate the culture, arts, and activities of the European Renaissance period, which spanned roughly from the 14th to the 17th century.
 These fairs typically take place in outdoor settings, often in parks or open fields.